-The Boston Globe reports that a veteran Foxborough police detective has been assigned the full-time job of looking into the town’s past to see how a former teacher and Boy Scout leader was able to sexually abuse dozens of children over decades.
+According to The Boston Globe, a seasoned Foxborough police officer has now been assigned a full-time role, tasked with unraveling the town’s history.
+This investigation aims to comprehend how a former town teacher and Boy Scout leader could commit sexual offenses against numerous minors over decades.

-At least 28 men have come forward since September to accuse William E. Sheehan, 74, of rape and sexual abuse between 1961, when he began teaching, and 1981, when he left town for a job in Florida.
-A handful of men say they also reported the alleged abuse to Foxborough police in 1998.
+Since last September, 28 men have bravely stepped forward to accuse William E. Sheehan, aged 74, of heinous acts of rape and sexual exploitation.
+These incidents allegedly date back to 1961, when Sheehan started teaching, and continued until 1981 when he relocated to Florida for work.
+A small group of these men claim they reported this abuse to Foxborough police as early as 1998.

-At the meeting, Kevin Corliss, a 30-year school maintenance employee, was comforted by members of a survivors group as he shared a wrenching story of abuse that began at age 8 in Sheehan’s class in the former Lewis School, and extended to Boy Scout meetings and a summer swimming program.
+During the meeting, Kevin Corliss, a long-time school maintenance worker, was comforted by members of a survivors group as he shared his harrowing experience of abuse that began at the age of 8, in Sheehan’s class at the former Lewis School, and continued at Boy Scout gatherings and a summer swim program.

-The Globe reports that Corliss and the others, including Dave Lutkus, 47, who now lives out of state, said the town has a responsibility to survivors and their families after turning a “blind eye” to the safety of young children.
+According to The Globe, both Corliss and others, including Dave Lutkus, 47, who now resides out of state, feel the town holds a responsibility towards the survivors and their families, having previously turned a “blind eye” to the welfare of its young citizens.